-The United Kingdom is often said to be a country without a written constitution.
-This is not strictly true.
-Although there is no single codifying document, such as the United States or France have, more than half of the British constitution is written down, mainly in statutes and case law.
+Unlike countries such as France and the US, the UK is often said to have an ‘unwritten constitution’ in that it doesn’t have a single codifying document setting out how the state works and the fundamental laws that apply to it.
+More than half of the British constitution is written down in some form, however, mainly in statutes, case law and international treaties.
 Other aspects of the constitution are found in non-binding conventions, parliamentary rules, and the royal prerogative.
-These various sources make it difficult to pinpoint specifics of the constitution, but on the other hand allow for the constitution to be easily amended, giving it a flexible nature.
+These various sources make it difficult to pinpoint specifics of the constitution, but do allow the constitution to be easily amended, giving it a flexible nature.
 Traditionally, the UK constitution is said to be founded on two principles: the doctrine of parliamentary supremacy and the rule of law.

 Parliament is the supreme law-making body.
 This means that it has complete sovereignty to make or unmake any law that it wishes to.
-This contrasts with other jurisdictions, such as the United States, whose laws may often be challenged as being unconstitutional.
+This contrasts with other jurisdictions, such as the US, whose laws may often be challenged as being unconstitutional.
 Consequently, Parliament is not bound or subject to any other government or state authority, including the courts.
-This position has now changed, however, following the United Kingdom’s accession to the European Union in 1972, and EU law now takes precedence over that of the UK where there is a conflict between the two.
+However, this position changed after the UK joined the European Union in 1972, and, until Brexit becomes final and the UK withdraws from the EU, European law takes precedence over that of the UK where there is a conflict between the two (Factortame (No. 2) (1991)).

-The United Kingdom is a constitutional monarchy, meaning that it has a monarch as head of state.
-Nowadays, the monarch’s role is largely ceremonial and reserved to duties such as the State Opening of Parliament.
-The day-today running of the country is left to the prime minister and the heads of the various ministries of state.
-Nevertheless, the monarch does retain some powers, known as the royal prerogative, which are generally exercised upon the advice of the prime minister or other ministers.
+The UK’s head of state is a monarch, although nowadays, the monarch’s role is largely ceremonial and reserved to duties such as the state opening of Parliament and outlining the Government’s planned agenda in the Queen’s Speech.
+The day-to-day running of the country is left to the prime minister and the heads of the various ministries of state.
+The monarch does retain some powers, known as the royal prerogative – a body of customary authority, privilege and immunity – although these are generally exercised in the UK upon the advice of the prime minister or other ministers.
 One of the most important of these is the power to appoint or dismiss prime ministers.
-The last time this particular power was used was in 1974 when Her Majesty Queen Elizabeth II appointed Harold Wilson as prime minister even though he did not command a majority in the House of Commons.
+The last time this power was used was in 1974 when Queen Elizabeth II appointed Harold Wilson as prime minister, even though he did not command a majority in the House of Commons.
 The appointment was made upon advice from the Privy Council.
 Other powers under the royal prerogative include the power to make war and peace, the power to issue passports, and the power to appoint bishops and archbishops of the Church of England.